 Do I need to sign up in advance for workshops and short courses?

 Yes.
 Advance signups are required for all workshops and short courses.
 Workshops are free for anyone who has registered for the meeting.
 Short courses require an additional fee.
 You do not need to sign up for a workshop if you plan to watch the recording later rather than attend the live session.

 Who will have access to materials uploaded for workshops and short courses (slides, prerecorded videos, handouts, recordings of live workshops)?

 Files for workshops will be available to all meeting attendees.
 If you have registered for the ESA meeting, but were not able to sign up for a workshop, you will be able to access any related files later.

 Files for short courses will be available only to attendees who signed up for that short course and paid the fee.

-All field trips will be virtual this year.
-Anyone who is registered for the meeting can attend any field trip without additional signup or fees.
+Anyone who is registered for the meeting can attend any field trip without advance signup or fees.
 These virtual trips will include 60-minute live sessions that highlight areas of ecological interest in the Long Beach area or beyond.